Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### Built on Fabric

-Compared to Forge, Fabric updates and loads fast, does not include huge libraries and still has great mod support. [(Yes, Quilt is being considered.)][9]
+Compared to Forge, Fabric updates and loads fast, does not include huge libraries and still has great mod support.

 ### Helpful community